-The Students into Work Grant is understandably popular and consistently delivers stories of relationships and research that are inspirational and uplifting.
+The Student Placement Scholarship is understandably popular and consistently delivers stories of relationships and research that are inspirational and uplifting.

 It’s cheering to know that the support SfAM offers, can lead to employment, sharpening of skills and a wider understanding of applied microbiology.
 We recently heard from Dr. Andrei Sorin Bolocan and Olivia Connolly, from the APC Microbiome Institute, University College Cork, Ireland, who shared their experience.

 “Listeria monocytogenes is the pathogen with the highest mortality rate among the human food borne outbreak.
 Bacteriophages were proposed as alternative to classical anti-listeria compounds and currently are commercial products available.

 “During the internship, Olivia tried to characterise four of anti-listerial phages isolated in a previous project.
 She performed different classical methods for phages (plaque assays, host range screening), and also modern techniques as PCR, many of them new for her.

 “These results will no doubt be useful for a future publication.
 The award proved very useful for Olivia.
 She gained new laboratory skills and has decided to join our group as research assistant.

 “At the same time, I had the chance to polish my skills as students’ project coordinator.
 From my perspective, this grant is a great opportunity for both students and coordinators, helping to develop their social skills and build their career.
 Thank you for this opportunity!”

 “The aim of the project was to gain a better understanding of bacteriophage-mediated control of Listeria in food and on food-contact surfaces.